wibeasley/EMOSA/README.md

-## Welcome to the FANTASTIC EMOSA PROJECT
+## Welcome to the FANTASTIC EMOSA PROJECT by Will and Andrey
 Please read these links to help you get started.
 If you have questions, please contact Will, Thomas, Arthur, or David.

 ### Installation